DBoocock/cans/README.rst

   sizes (defaults to unit volume).
 Currently, the four edges must be treated equally.
 - consts is a list of parameters that are constant for all compartments in the array.
-For this model, this is :math:`k`, and the initial amount of cells and nutrients.
+For this model, this is k, and the initial amount of cells and nutrients.
 The notation X(0) is reserved to specify the initial amount of species X.
 - Notice that b is not contained is consts causing each compartment to